sebastien-plutniak/archeoviz/README.md

 ### Location mode

-The location of archaeological objects can be recorded in different ways, depending on the precision of the data: as points (xyz coordinates), on lines, plans, or within a volume (ranges of x, y, and z values).
-In `archeoViz`, a distinction is made between exact locations (points) and the other types of fuzzy location methods (lines, plans, volumes).
-The radio buttons allow selecting these options.
+The location of archaeological objects may have been recorded in different, more or less precise ways: on the one hand, exactly with points (located by a triplet of x, y and z coordinates) and, on the other hand, more or less imprecisely with lines, planes, or within volumes (with different sets of x, y and/or z value pairs).
+In `archeoViz`, a distinction is made between exact locations (points) and other vague types of locations (lines, planes, volumes).
+Both types of locations (exact and vague) can be displayed, and location uncertainties can also be visualised as lines, planes and volumes.
+This last option is resource intensive, and using it with too much data can slow down the application considerably.

 ### Objects category